nickbabcock/OhmGraphite/README.md

 ### Prometheus Configuration

-The Prometheus will create a server that listens on `prometheus_port`.
-The Prometheus configuration does not routinely poll the sensor instead it only polls them when a Prometheus server requests data.
+Configuring the Prometheus exporter will create a server that listens on `prometheus_port`.
+Instead of creating outbound data like the other exporters, OhmGraphite's Prometheus config creates inbound data.
+OhmGraphite will only poll the hardware sensors when scraped by the Prometheus service.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>